roberkanho/SwipeForce/README.md

 Users can swipe left to remove leads, swipe down to save leads for later, and swipe right to move leads into accepted group.
 Leads in the Recyclec, Later, and Accepted groups can still be swiped left and right to move between these groups.

-This app will require integrations:
+This app will require integrations with:

- * [x] Salesforce integration to pull leads data.
+ * [x] Salesforce to pull leads data.
- * [x] LinkedIn integration to pull profile image, if available.
+ * [x] LinkedIn to pull profile image, if available.